 My main interests lie, not surprisingly, at the intersection of my academic background (see my CV).
 For specific papers, you can find links from my CV to electronic versions.
 In brief, my papers and research focus on the following areas:

-I've been heavily involved in developing a proposal for a Center for Theoretical Neuroscience at Waterloo, which is now (Oct 06) a reality.
-We are currently hiring in this area, and now (Oct 08) have space in a new building.
+I've been heavily involved in the Center for Theoretical Neuroscience at Waterloo, which I currently direct.
+We have just moved into new space in a new building (Engineering 7, 6th floor).

 In 2003, MIT Press published the book I've coauthored with Charles Anderson, Neural Engineering: Computation, Representation, and Dynamics in Neurobiological Systems.
 In this book, we describe a general framework for modeling neurobiological systems in a realistic manner.
 Details of the framework, and some examples of its application, related publications, etc. can be found at the CNRG home page.